entegral/gobox/dynamo/README.md

 ### Using `MonoLink`

+- `Get` retrieves the monolink from dynamo, if it exists.
-- `Link` method establishes a connection between entities.
+- `Put` method establishes a connection between entities.
-- `Unlink` method removes the connection.
+- `Delete` method removes the connection.

 Example: